shaozhm/shine/SHINE-XSA.md

-SHINE for XS Advanced SAP HANA 2.0 SPS03 FR1
+SHINE for XS Advanced SAP HANA 2.0 SPS04
 ===============

 The new and changed features included in this release of SHINE for XS Advanced are as follows:

-1. Node.js enhancements
+1. Unit tests for tables,views,functions,procedures in Node.js

-2. SQL scripts enhancements

-3. Using SAP UI5 service broker
+2. SecureStore in Node.js

 This release of the application consists of the following packages: